albertogg/golang-euler/README.md

-# Some Project Euler problems done in Golang
+## Some Project Euler solutions in Golang

 To run any problem just: